1) Ignazio ‘John’ Matacia

 FORT ASHBY, W.Va. — Rose M. Adams, 79, of Fort Ashby, died Saturday, March 5, 2011 at the Western Maryland Regional Medical Center.
 Born Nov.
 24, 1931 in Charlottesville, Va., she was the daughter of the late William Vincent Matacia and Clara (Hiserman) Matacia.
 She was also preceded in death by her husband, William Paul Adams Jr. and a half-sister, Mary Ann Aimi.
 Rose was a veteran of the Korean Conflict, having served as a nurse.
 Mrs. Adams had worked as a registered nurse at Lynchburg General Hospital.
 She was a member of the Ladies Auxiliary, Fort Ashby Post 6667, V.F.W.
 While a resident of the Dawnview Center, Rose attended the Catholic services there.
 She also enjoyed bingo and shopping on TV.
 Survivors include her step-children, Michael and Patrick Adams, Glenna Koontz, Sondra Mongold, and Rose Marie Adams; a brother, Julian Aimi; a half-brother, James Aimi; three sisters-in-law, Peggy Seeders and husband Harry, Shirley Elkins, and Nancy Gentzler; two brothers-in-law, Tim Adams and wife Pat, and Bennie Adams; and several nieces and nephews.
 The Upchurch Funeral Home, Inc., Fort Ashby, is in charge of the private arrangements.

-ANTOINETTE ‘ANN’ MATACIA was born February 09, 1909 in Charlottesville, VA, and died April 1970 in Atlantic City, NJ.
-She married CHARLES JOHN ‘CHOLLY’ LEHRER 1930 in Charlottesville, VA, son of JOSEPH LEHRER and MARY BLOOMER.
+ANTOINETTE ‘ANN’ LENORA MATACIA was born February 09, 1909 in Charlottesville, VA, and died April 1970 in Atlantic City, NJ.
+She married CHARLES JOHN ‘CHOLLY’ LEHRER on December 10, 1931 in Charlottesville, VA, son of JOSEPH LEHRER and MARY BLOOMER.
 Cholly was born June 26, 1903 in Atlantic City, NJ, and died there on December 30, 1968.
 Ann and Cholly are buried next to one another in the Lehrer-Bloomer family plot at Mt.
 Calvary Cemetery in Pleasantville, NJ.

 The two children of ANTOINETTE MATACIA and CHARLES JOHN LEHRER: